Benton secures Democratic line in county clerk race

 Otsego County Democrats officially have a candidate for county clerk.

-MacGuire Benton, a Cooperstown village trustee and former deputy Otsego County elections commissioner, announced this week he will appear on the general election ballot on the Democratic Party line.
+MacGuire Benton, a Cooperstown village trustee and former deputy Otsego County elections commissioner, announced last week he will appear on the general election ballot on the Democratic Party line.

 “Now that the window for petition challenges has closed, I’m honored to be the nominee of the Democratic Party for Otsego County Clerk,” Benton said in a media release.
 “I’m grateful to the 700 voters who signed my petitions who believe in our campaign and made it happen.”